A New Framework of Multistage Estimation

 \subsubsection{Stopping Rule from Massart's Inequality}

-By virtue of Massart's inequality of the CDFs of $\wh{\bs{p}}_\ell$, we can construct a multistage sampling scheme such that its associated estimator for $p$ satisfies the mixed criterion.
+By virtue of Massart's inequality of the CDF $\&$ CCDF of $\wh{\bs{p}}_\ell$, we can construct a multistage sampling scheme such that its associated estimator for $p$ satisfies the mixed criterion.
 Such a sampling scheme and its properties are described by the following theorem.

 \beT \la{Bino_mix_Massart} Let $\vep_a$ and $\vep_r$ be positive numbers such that $0 < \vep_a < \f{3}{8}$ and { $\f{6 \vep_a}{3 - 2 \vep_a } < \vep_r < 1$}.
 Suppose the sample size for the $s$-th stage is no less than { $\li \lc \f{ \ln (\ze \de) } { \mscr{M} (\f{\vep_a}{\vep_r} + \vep_a, \f{\vep_a}{\vep_r} ) } \ri \rc$}.
 Define { } for $\ell = 1, \cd, s$.
 Then, \bee & & \Pr \{ p \leq \mscr{L} ( \wh{\bs{p}} ) \mid p \} \leq \sum_{\ell = 1}^s \Pr \{ p \leq \mscr{L} ( \wh{\bs{p}}_\ell ), \; \bs{D}_\ell = 1 \mid p \} \leq s \ze \de,\\ & & \Pr \{ p \geq \mscr{U} ( \wh{\bs{p}} ) \mid p \} \leq \sum_{\ell = 1}^s \Pr \{ p \geq \mscr{U} ( \wh{\bs{p}}_\ell ), \; \bs{D}_\ell = 1 \mid p \} \leq s \ze \de \eee and $\Pr \{ | \wh{\bs{p}} - p | < \vep_a \; \tx{or} \; | \wh{\bs{p}} - p | < \vep_r p \mid p \} \geq 1 - 2 s \ze \de $ for any $p \in (0, 1)$. \eeT